Global Health in Ecuador (Guayaquil & Puyo)

 Dr. Torres has worked with CFHI since 1999 in the Amazon region of Ecuador.
 He completed his degree in Medicine and General Surgery at the State University of Guayaquil, where he also completed his Master’s in Clinical Investigation and Epidemiology.
 Currently, he is the Program Coordinator of the Vector Control Program with the Ministry of Public Health.
 He previously served as a primary care provider and ran a CFHI training program for health promoters in Indigenous villages outside of Puyo.
 He enjoys guiding CFHI students as they learn about global health and taking part in experiences that shape their future careers.
 His hobbies include listening to music (especially songs his kids play on the keyboard), as well as traveling to nearby mountains and beaches.

 Psic.
 Viviana Torres – CFHI Local Coordinator: Viviana has served CFHI since 2004.
 She is the main student contact for cultural and travel matters while in Puyo.
-Viviana is originally from Guayaquil, Ecuador and holds her degree in Psychology and Human Resources from the University of San Francisco.
-She enjoys spending time with her family, listening to music, cooking, and since moving to Puyo she has gained a big appreciation for nature and spending time outdoors.
-She has a positive energy and is very approachable.
+Viviana is originally from Guayaquil, Ecuador, and holds her degree in Psychology and Human Resources from the University of San Francisco.
+She enjoys spending time with her family, listening to music, cooking, and since moving to Puyo, she has gained a big appreciation for nature and spending time outdoors.
+She has positive energy and is very approachable.

 What Alumni Say